 Agua Blanca: The Best Beach in Oaxaca for SunsetS

-This Oaxaca playa is a bit a local’s secret with fewer international visitors than many of the more touristic Oaxaca beaches.
+This Oaxaca playa is a bit of a local’s secret with fewer international visitors than many of the more tourist Oaxaca beaches.

 The beach was relatively quiet in November and early December when we visited.
 Another beach not yet spoiled by hordes of tourists.

 The beaches of the Agua Blanca are remarkable for their low rocky headlands providing dramatic views and plenty of rockpools to explore.
 The rocks and dangerous currents make swimming more difficult here.
 A great place to fish off the beach, sun on the beach and enjoy the spectacular sunsets each night.

 This is another opportunity to wild camp right on the Oaxaca playa.
 Watch the sunset over the sea in front of your porch each day.
 You will also get to enjoy the convenience of restaurants and shops in the small town.

 Two days here and you’ll be ready to continue up the road toward the port city of Escondido, one of the most popular Oaxaca beaches and a popular Oaxaca beach town.

 One of the more developed towns on the coast of Oaxaca, Puerto Escondido has its own airport and some development yet still manages to retain that small beach town feeling.
 Although the tourism industry is booming here, there is enough room to get off the beaten path.

 Whether you want to learn how to surf or prefer basking in the sun, there is an Oaxaca playa in Puerto Escondido for everyone!
 Below is a list of the best beaches in Puerto Escondido to visit!

 Learn to surf in La Punta Escondido.
 Around La Punta, a backpacking and alternative traveler scene has emerged.
 Here you can find beach bars, cafes, yoga and surf schools.
 Backpackers, surfers and holidaymakers from all over the world mingle here.